 Step 6 – Prepare the frosting by using a mixer to whip together the butter, vanilla, powdered sugar, and heavy whipping cream until smooth.

 Step 7 – Separate off about 1/3 cup frosting, then mix both batches of frosting with the colors you’ll be using (I used green and orange).
 Also add the frosting to pastry bags with tips of your choice.

 Step 8 – Decorate cupcakes by piping a swirl of green frosting to create the witch’s hair.
 Top with an Oreo Thin cookie, add a dab of orange frosting, then press a Hershey’s kiss on top.
 Repeat this step until all the cupcakes have been decorated.

 Witch Hat Cupcakes

 For the Chocolate Cupcakes

-- Using a stand mixer (or hand mixer + large bowl), beat together vegetable oil and egg on low for 30 seconds.
-Add milk and vanilla extract and mix until combined, about 1 minute.
+- Using a stand mixer (or hand mixer + large bowl), whip together sugar, vegetable oil, and egg on low speed for 1 minute.1 cup granulated sugar, 3/4 cup vegetable oil, 1 large egg

-- Let cupcakes cool in the tin for 5 minutes, then transfer to a wire rack to cool completely.
+- Let cupcakes cool in the tin for 5 minutes, then transfer to a wire cooling rack to cool completely.

 For the Vanilla Buttercream Frosting